-Provisioning devices with Azure IoT Hub Device Provisioning Service
+What is Azure IoT Hub Device Provisioning Service?

 Microsoft Azure provides a rich set of integrated public cloud services for all your IoT solution needs.
 The IoT Hub Device Provisioning Service (DPS) is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention.
 DPS enables the provisioning of millions of devices in a secure and scalable manner.